- Search The Registry

 - Street Team Youth Programs

 - My Account

 *The birth of Julie Felix is celebrated on this date in 1958.
 She is a retired Black British ballerina and teacher.

-Having grown up in Ealing, west London, in the 60s, Felix knew about the racial distinction.
+Having grown up in Ealing, west London, in the 60s, Felix knew about racial distinction.
 She did not often notice any faces that weren’t white in the neighborhood or at college, she says.
 After her mother and father had met on a bench in Hyde Park, her mom’s household disapproved.
 “They stated: ‘When you marry that man, we’re going to disown you.’
 And my mum simply stated: ‘Properly, truthful sufficient, I nonetheless need to marry him.’”
 Her father, who worked as a foreman at the Hoover factory, was quite the charmer, said Felix.
-“He was the proudest man”.
-Her mother was consistently supportive of her art, based on her work ethic and love of dance.
+“He was the proudest man.”
+Her mother consistently supported her art based on her work ethic and love of dance.